 Before you exchange your crypto for fiat money, there are some things to remember.

 Two things are inevitable: death and taxes, even for bitcoin investors.
 Although stances on BTC and taxes still need to be clarified, most authorities say that you have to pay taxes on the profits you make when you sell it for fiat money.

 And don’t think you can bypass this rule either.
 Some exchanges report your profit to the tax man when you cash out.

 Most services that allow you to cash out have exchange fees.
-These fees can be exorbitant, so it may lose a lot while trying to get your cash.
+These fees can be exorbitant, so you may lose a lot while trying to get your cash.

 If you are using a P2P exchange, fees may be negotiable with the seller, or if they are your friend, you may be able to persuade them to waive the transaction fee altogether.
-It will still be challenging to avoid fees if you do go the traditional route.
+Avoiding fees will still be challenging if you go the traditional route.